 Christian meditation is used in Holy Yoga classes to listen for God’s voice during the Bible reading.
 This is in sharp contrast to the nothingness and Nirvana sought through Hindu meditation.

 A holy yogi makes space to hear from God by allowing mind and body to relax.
-This is an expression of complete trust and dependency upon God, rather than oneself.
+This is an expression of complete trust and dependency upon God, rather than self.

 A MISSIONARY’S PERSPECTIVE